-Things may have slowed down for the company, but Hubsan is still an impressive manufacturer, pumping out some great drones ranging from nano to rigs that can haul around a GoPro type camera.
+Taking their place solidly near the top in the toy-class segment of drones, Hubsan is an impressive manufacturer, pumping out some great drones ranging from nano to rigs that can haul around a GoPro type camera.
 We met up with them at CES 2017 and have been fans of their machines ever since.

 We are particularly fans of their higher-end toy-class machines with GPS, autonomous flight and more.
 Join us for a thorough, but not complete, look at their line, our Hubsan drones guide.

 Hubsan is a Chinese manufacturer, passionate about making drones anyone can enjoy.
 Meeting with the company CEO was enlightening, he was not just a businessman looking to make money, he is passionate about his products.
 Each and every drone has a purpose and meets a need for his ideal consumer.